bmatsuo/lmdb-go/README.md

 "unstable" can be relied on more for long term use with less concern.

 The API of an unstable package may change in subtle ways between minor release versions.
-But all functionality will remain available through some method (at least until the next major release version).
+But deprecations will be indicated at least one release in advance and all functionality will remain available through some method.

 ##License